mvanwinkleias/mv_infra_progress_notes/doc/corrections.md

 ## Logger::Syslog

 <pre>man 3 syslog</pre>
-shows different severities than what the module implements.
+shows different serveries than what the module implements.

 * Emergency is missing
 * "critic" is named incorrectly